notagamedevnono/trinityCore-docker/clean_server.md

       docker exec -it trinity-db bash -c "mysql -u root -proot  < /var/trinityscripts/create_mysql.sql"

   This creates empty databases needed by Trinitycore.

-- Create a GM account - shell into your world server and start trinity manually
+- Shell into your world server and start trinity manually

       docker exec -it trinity-world bash
-      /opt/trinitycore/bin/worldserver

-   Trinity will self-init its database and wait for input from you.
+      cd /opt/trinitycore/bin
+      ./worldserver

+   Give TrinityCore a minute to self-initialize its database.
+You'll eventually see a `TC>` prompt when it's ready.
 Create your GM account

       .account create YOURGMNAME YOURPASSWORD
       .account set gmlevel YOURGMNAME 3